 The driving wheels are moveable on their axles and are locked in place by a small grub screw.
-They should be adjusted so that the brass gauge supplied will just slip between their inner faces.
+They should be adjusted so that the brass back-to-back wheel gauge supplied will just slip between their inner faces.
 Ensure that the wheels are evenly spaced relative to each side frame.
-Do not over tighten the grub-screws.
-Note that the wheel gauge can be used for either 32mm gauge (SM32) or
+Do not over tighten the grub -screws.
+Note that the wheel gauge can be used for either 32mm gauge (SM32) or 45mm gauge ('G' scale) depending on which end of the back-to-back wheel gauge is used.